rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 We used the `StructuredTaskScope.ShutdownOnSuccess` policy to implement our new use case.
-Let's spot the differences with the previous policy we used.
+Let's spot the differences with the previous policy.
 First, the type of the scope is `StructuredTaskScope.ShutdownOnSuccess<List<Repository>>`.
 The type parameter is the type of computation result.
 Then, we didn't give much attention to the `Subtask` objects returned by the `fork` method.
 As we can see, we call the `result` method on the `scope` object to retrieve the result of the computation.
 We need to determine which of the two tasks was completed successfully.
 The `result` method returns the result of the first task completed successfully.

 Let's test the new implementation.
 We can use the `main` method to do it: